beamkenya/elixir-conf-2022/README.md

+# ElixirConfAfrica Web 2022
+> Official conference website

-# Nuxt 3 Minimal Starter
+> Nuxt 3 implementation
 We recommend to look at the [documentation](https://v3.nuxtjs.org).

 ## Setup